micmejia/bible-dump/NKJV/Revelation/Rev 16.md

 Then the third angel poured out his bowl on the rivers and springs of water, and they became blood.

 ###### 5
-And I heard the angel of the waters saying: "You are righteous, [^c]O Lord, The One who is and who [^d]was and who is to be, Because You have judged these things.
+And I heard the angel of the waters saying: "You are righteous, O Lord, The One who is and who was and who is to be, Because You have judged these things.

 ###### 6
-For they have shed the blood of saints and prophets, And You have given them blood to drink. [^e]For it is their just due."
+For they have shed the blood of saints and prophets, And You have given them blood to drink.
+For it is their just due."

 ###### 7
-And I heard [^f]another from the altar saying, "Even so, Lord God Almighty, true and righteous _are_ Your judgments." ## Fourth Bowl: Men Are Scorched
+And I heard another from the altar saying, "Even so, Lord God Almighty, true and righteous _are_ Your judgments." ## Fourth Bowl: Men Are Scorched

 ###### 8
 Then the fourth angel poured out his bowl on the sun, and power was given to him to scorch men with fire.